Cubis-ChrisS/analytics-hub/README.md

 You want to develop some Python code to connect with the API of the SAC Hub.

-Packages / dependencies:
-- Python      (version 3.7.1)
+Code is developed with Python version 3.7.1 through an Anaconda installation.

+Dependencies (i.e. Packages used):
 - oauthlib            (version 3.0.0)
+- requests-oauthlib   (version 1.0.0)
 - requests            (version 2.21.0)
+- sys                 (standard package)
+- logging             (version 0.5.1.2)

 To do: